pekrau/jsondocdb/README.md

     except KeyError as error:
         print(error)

+# Search all documents for those matching a JSON path and return values.

+found = db.search("$.key")
+print(len(found), "documents in search for those with item 'key'.")

 # A named index using JSONPath: documents giving one or more matches
 # with the path will be present in the index.